Academic Areas of Research

-There are currently twelve Biomedical Engineering research laboratories at City College.
+There are currently twelve Biomedical Engineering research laboratories at City College divided into four primary research areas.
 These CCNY facilities are amplified by the extensive laboratories at our hospital partners where some of our students also do experimental research.

 Vascular and Orthopedic Tissue Engineering Laboratory